bloominstituteoftechnology/node-db1-guided-solution/README.md

 ## Use Knex to Update and Delete

-Show them the syntax for updating in `knex`, emphasing the importance of the where clause.
+Show them the syntax for updating in `knex`, emphasis on the importance of the where clause.
 Note that where comes before update, unlike in SQL.

 ```js
 function update(id, changes) {